Wolves in Idaho, Montana could get federal oversight

 Fish and Wildlife is supposed to respond within 90 days.

-The other two scenarios involve population numbers.
-The first is if either state, plus Wyoming, see wolf populations fall below 10 breeding pairs or 100 wolves at the end of the year.

-The second is if any of those three states see wolf populations fall below 15 breeding pairs or 150 wolves for three consecutive years.

-In May, Idaho Republican Gov. Brad Little signed a measure lawmakers said could lead to killing 90% of the state’s 1,500 wolves through expanded trapping and hunting.
+In May, Idaho Gov. Brad Little signed a measure lawmakers said could lead to killing 90 percent of the state's 1,500 wolves through expanded trapping and hunting.
 It took effect July 1.

 A primary change in wolf hunting in Idaho allows the state to hire private contractors to kill wolves and provides more money for state officials to hire the contractors.
 The law also expands killing methods to include trapping and snaring wolves on a single hunting tag, using night-vision equipment, chasing wolves on snowmobiles and ATVs and shooting them from helicopters.
 It also authorizes year-round wolf trapping on private property.

-In Montana, state wildlife authorities earlier this month approved a statewide harvest quota of 450 wolves, about 40% of the state’s wolf population.
+In Montana, state wildlife authorities approved a statewide harvest quota of 450 wolves, about 40 percent of the state's wolf population.
 Methods for killing wolves that were previously outlawed can now be used.
 Those include snaring, baiting and night hunting.
 Trapping seasons have also been expanded.

 On a related front, the Center for Biological Diversity in May asked Fish and Wildlife for an emergency relisting of gray wolves in Idaho and adjacent states.

-The Idaho Department of Fish and Game on Monday responded on that subject with a letter to Haaland stating that “despite headlines to the contrary, 2021 Idaho legislative changes do NOT in fact call for killing 90% of Idaho’s wolves or for wolf eradication.”
+The Idaho Department of Fish and Game on Monday responded on that subject with a letter to Haaland stating that "despite headlines to the contrary, 2021 Idaho legislative changes do NOT in fact call for killing 90 percent of Idaho's wolves or for wolf eradication."

-Fish and Game also said the challenges of pursuing wolves in Idaho's extensive and rugged backcountry combined with wolves' ability to reproduce make killing 90% of the state's wolves under the new laws “not a practical reality.”
+Fish and Game also said the challenges of pursuing wolves in Idaho's extensive and rugged backcountry combined with wolves' ability to reproduce make killing 90 percent of the state's wolves under the new laws "not a practical reality."

 Western Watersheds Project, WildEarth Guardians and others in July petitioned the U.S. Fish and Wildlife Service to restore federal protections for gray wolves throughout the U.S. West following the new hunting laws in Idaho and Montana.